How to Get an Emergency Passport

 2. Apply in person for a new passport, which may be a limited-validity emergency passport if you are due to travel soon.

-3. Bring a passport photo, identification, proof of citizenship, travel itinerary, and a completed DS-11 and DS-64 forms.
+3. Bring a passport photo, identification, proof of citizenship, travel itinerary, and completed DS-11 and DS-64 forms.

 A police report is helpful and recommended, but not absolutely required.
 Additionally, if you are unable to provide all of the required documents, the embassy or consulate will do their best to help your specific situation.